dokku/dokku-rabbitmq/README.md

-rabbitmq:clone <name> <new-name>  NOT IMPLEMENTED rabbitmq:connect <name>           NOT IMPLEMENTED rabbitmq:create <name>            Create a rabbitmq service with environment variables rabbitmq:destroy <name>           Delete the service and stop its container if there are no links left rabbitmq:enter <name> [command]   Enter or run a command in a running rabbitmq service container rabbitmq:export <name> > <file>   NOT IMPLEMENTED rabbitmq:expose <name> [port]     Expose a rabbitmq service on custom port if provided (random port otherwise)
+rabbitmq:clone <name> <new-name>  NOT IMPLEMENTED rabbitmq:connect <name>           NOT IMPLEMENTED rabbitmq:create <name>            Create a rabbitmq service with environment variables rabbitmq:destroy <name>           Delete the service, delete the data and stop its container if there are no links left rabbitmq:enter <name> [command]   Enter or run a command in a running rabbitmq service container rabbitmq:export <name> > <file>   NOT IMPLEMENTED rabbitmq:expose <name> [port]     Expose a rabbitmq service on custom port if provided (random port otherwise)